MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *Create knowledge applications* - MAKES enables users to build dynamic knowledge applications that can analyze the state of research in particular areas, compare individuals and institutions and find objective connections between entities.
 Check out our tutorials and samples for useful examples!

-- *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions by giving users access to a large corpus of academic research.
+- *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions by giving users access to a large corpus of academic knowledge.

-- *Customization using the MAKES build tool* - In some cases you may not need all of the data in MAG, or you would like combine your own private data with MAG.
-With the MAKES build tool you can easily create their own custom indexes using subsets or super-sets of the Microsoft Academic Graph.
+- *Customize using the Knowledge Exploration Service Management tool* -In some cases you may not need all of the data in MAG, or you would like combine your own private data with MAG.
+With the Knowledge Exploration Service Management tool(kesm.exe) you can easily create custom indexes and hosting options. using subsets or super-sets of the Microsoft Academic Graph.
 As an example, you could build an index specific to certain Journals or Institutions while including publications from your own organization.

 ## What is MAKES?

 The Microsoft Academic knowledge Exploration Service (MAKES) in its' basic form is a self hosted [REST API](reference-makes-api.md) leveraging an index of all the entities in the Microsoft Academic Graph (MAG).
 By subscribing to MAKES, the required components are delivered to your Azure subscription when new versions of MAG are created; typically once every 1 to 2 weeks.
-A provided script can then be run and MAKES instances are automatically provisioned to your Azure account.
+A provided tool can then be run and MAKES instances are automatically provisioned to your Azure account.

 The components shipped to a MAKES subscription include: